MarkPaxton/TestAssignment/README.md

 ## Build

-Standard maven build and test
+Standard maven build and test, run the api project:

 ``
 mvn clean package
+``

+``
+cd api
+mvn spring-boot:run
 ``

 You can also load the project in to IntelliJ IDEA, build and run tests there.